brendt/stitcher.io/src/content/blog/2020-07-02-jit-in-real-life-web-applications.md

 So, that concludes my JIT testing.
 As expected: the JIT probably won't have a significant impact on web applications, at least not right now.

-I won't discuss my thoughts on whether the JIT itself is a good addition or not in this post, let's have those discussions together on [social media](*https://news.ycombinator.com/item?id=23721344)!
+I won't discuss my thoughts on whether the JIT itself is a good addition or not in this post, let's have those discussions together [over here](*https://news.ycombinator.com/item?id=23721344)!